New York State DOT Region 10, D031245 – Misc. Traffic & Safety Design and Integration Services — INFORM 2014 to 2019

 A five year contract providing Traffic Engineering Services for improvements and design to the INFORM Traffic Management System on I-495, Northern State Parkway, Southern State Parkway, Route 27, Route 24 and Route 25.
-The freeway system includes design and integration of elements such as SONET OC-12 and T-1 fiber-optic network, 150 VMS, 125 CCTV, 2000 freeway detectors, 70 ramp metering stations, overheight detection, and “Best Route to the Bridge” via E-Z Pass monitoring TRANSMIT system.
+The freeway system includes design and integration of elements such as Ethernet based fiber-optic network, 200 VMS, 175 CCTV, 2000 freeway detectors, 70 ramp metering stations, over-height vehicle detection, and Travel Time Signs via E-Z Pass Transmit and wi-fi device monitoring system.
 The arterial system involves investigation of problems for the more than 200 signals, including both capacity & safety issues.
 Study, collect and analyze data, recommend improvements, modify corridor and signal timing using Synchro, develop intersection modification plans including traffic signal design.

 Wiley Engineering is sub to Parsons Brinckerhoff on this project to provide the management and inspection of the HELP trucks operating in Nassau and Suffolk Counties.
 In addition Wiley provides coordination efforts for the downstate Regions 8, 10 and 11 DOTs as well as other stakeholders of the INFORM system.

-New York State DOT Region 11, D008598 Western Queens Sub-region ITS Project — Maintenance Support Services and Field Reconnaisance Survey, Queens County 2005 to 2013
+New York State DOT Region 11, D031498 and D031499 ITS Projects — Maintenance Support Services and Field Reconnaisance Surveys on State highways in the five Boroughs of New York City, 2017 to 2022.

 Wiley Engineering is a subconsultant providing assistance to the prime consultant in the maintenance aspects of the ITS equipment.
 The work includes field reconnaissance and verifications of as-built drawings, collection of system and equipment documentation, identifying substitution equipment, designing retrofits for obsolete equipment, developing trouble-shooting procedures, and liaison for the Department with utility providers and equipment manufacturers.